Subsections of

 ## image: quay.io/go-skynet/local-ai:CHANGEMETOIMAGENEEDED

-image: lunamidori5/midori_ai_subsystem_localai_nvidia_gpu:master
+image: lunamidori5/localai_nvidia_gpu:master

 tty: true # enable colorized logs